Biomass Based Products

 Our research program is directed at exploring the fundamental principles of catalytic and biocatalytic conversion of biomass to biofuels, biochemicals and materials.
 Topics include bioenergy and biofuels (Ragauskas, Trinh, Dalhaimer), green chemistry (Ragauskas, Laursen, Trinh, Dalhaimer) and design of (bio)catalysts (Laursen, Trinh).

-Associate Professor Siris Laursen was selected as a 2018 recipient of an NSF CAREER Award.
+Associate Professor Siris Laursen was selected by the National Science Foundation as a 2018 recipient of its prestigious CAREER award.

 Spinning Biomass into Gold